markomanninen/srrd-builder/work/docs/RESEARCH_LIFECYCLE_PERSISTENCE_PLAN.md

 3. Create milestone achievement display system
 4. Build workflow recommendation interface

-The SRRD-Builder research lifecycle persistence implementation is production-ready and represents a complete transformation from isolated research tools to an integrated research lifecycle management platform.
+The SRRD-Builder research lifecycle persistence implementation is in comprehensive beta testing and represents a complete transformation from isolated research tools to an integrated research lifecycle management platform.
 The next phase focuses on user experience enhancement and advanced AI-powered research guidance.

 ## Timeline and Priorities - UPDATED STATUS (July 20, 2025)